The State of Acceleration in Baltimore

 There are the potential for big moves to be made by the four organizations that received $50k from the SBA to supplement their accelerator programs.
 But the best part about this news isn’t the funding per-say, it’s the strings that come with it: These programs must now place a majority of their focus on socially and economically disadvantaged founders.

 Why is this such important news?
-Because the third Gap in Baltimore’s entrepreneurial ecosystem is Resources Targeted towards Female and Minority Founders.
-Read about it here, coming early October.
+Because the third Gap in Baltimore’s entrepreneurial ecosystem is Resources For Underestimated Founders.
+Read it here.

 We hope you enjoyed Gaps Part 2: The State of Acceleration in Baltimore.
 If you have any questions about our data or methodology, reach out at firstname.lastname@example.org.
 We are happy to discuss our sources, but will not reveal the identities of the entrepreneurs and organizations that provided candid feedback on their experiences with Baltimore’s accelerator programs.
 If you have any other questions, comments, concerns, or life grievances, drop us a note here.